circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 - Go to Systeem > [Gebruikers configuratie] Groepen > 'Administrateurs - Netwerk'.
 At the Permissies tab change [Gebruikerbeheer] 'Toevoegen / verwijderen van afzonderlijke producten' so 'Incassomachtiging (eMandate)' is checked.

+3. Add the emandates lock functionality: deploy all steps that were added to emandates/README.md since the last deployment.

 ## Deployment Tasks for release 1.4.1
 1. Remove the option for users to buy extra units during registration: